SAP/spartacus-docs/contributing_to_docs/writer-guide.md

 Before being able to contribute to the Spartacus documentation, you first need a GitHub ID, as well as write-access to the Spartacus repositories.

 The GitHub ID is the username of your GitHub account.
-If you already have a personal GitHub account, you can use this for contributing to Spartacus.
+If you already have a personal GitHub account, you can use this to contributing to the Spartacus project.
 If not, you must create a new GitHub account.
 Note that you cannot use your SAP Enterprise GitHub ID for working with Spartacus.
 Also be aware, your GitHub ID cannot include your SAP D-/I-/C-number, nor can it include "sap" as part of the ID.

 If you are creating a new GitHub account, you can associate it with any email address that you want: it can be your SAP email address, or it can be a personal email address.
 This is the email address where you will receive notifications about your activities related to GitHub.